RayAndrade/JavaScriptStudy/Behavioral/ChainOfResponsibility/README.md

 1. Overuse may lead to tangled chains with unclear responsibilities.
 2. Improperly designed chains might skip critical processing steps.
 3. Performance may suffer if too many handlers are involved.

----

-If you’d like, we can move on to **Command** next — just say the word!